People along the way

 Andy and Monica Carberry

-The Carberrys are a new addition to this page, but they belong at the top because Andy and Monica first visited us on Solstice at the Elliot Bay Marina in Seattle—before we even made the delivery to San Francisco.
+Andy and Monica first visited us on Solstice at the Elliot Bay Marina in Seattle—before we even made the delivery to San Francisco.
 John and Andy met when they were working on the CSAA project in San Francisco, a source of several of our friends.
 When I started this page, I wasn't including friends we made while living on land, but the Carberrys are an exception because they live near Gig Harbor, and we've visited with them both times we were there.

-The Carberrys were so generous to us last fall when we were in Gig Harbor.
+The Carberrys were so generous to us in the fall of 2006 when we were in Gig Harbor.
 They invited us to dinner at their new home overlooking Colvos Passage and Vashon Island.
 Of course, they had to come and get us since we don't have a car.
 And Monica said to be sure to bring our laundry, so I did.
 Andy does the cooking for them just as John does for us, and it was a great meal.
 It ended with ice cream because they knew that would be something we wouldn't have on the boat.